scndthe2nd/excel-processor/README.md

 ## Goals

 Create a single file executable in python to do the following
-- Pull information from an excel sheet
+- Pull information from an excel sheet >> SOURCE_DOC
 - Label information by filter
 - Create a template for each label
 - Add templates to a pdf queue